 Cluster members have a track record in generating research that is internationally renowned and socially engaged.
 The cluster asks: how are economic organisations and relations being spatially reconfigured now?
 What patterns of social inequality and injustice are enacted as labour, finance, housing and education are transforming?
 And how can such changes be re-imagined for a more just world?
-Current work examines a wide range of themes in both the developed and developing worlds including the geography of finance, transnational migration, urban precarity, social inequality, environmental health governance, and labour market restructuring.
+Current work examines a wide range of themes in both the developed and developing worlds including the geography of finance, transnational migration, urban precarity, social inequality, environmental health governance, uneven urban transport, and labour market restructuring.

 In bringing economic, social and urban geographers together, the cluster is guided by a concern for conceptual and methodological innovation and the development of research committed to working with and alongside local communities.

 - 20/11/22 20 November 2022 - read more + We should not be alarmed at the rise in global population; it's inequality, greed and waste that are the real problems of our age, writes Professor Danny Dorling, Halford Mackinder Professor of Geography and author of Population 10 Billion in an opinion piece for The Guardian.

 - 06/10/22 6 October 2022 - read more + Cuts to public services and living standards across Britain from 2010 contributed to 335,000 excess deaths - twice as many as previously thought, according to new research.
 These austerity measures were introduced by the coalition government elected into office that year, partly in response to the banking crash of 2008.
 Prof Danny Dorling explores the consequences for future cuts in an article for The Conversation.